chromium/chromium/docs/security/shepherd.md

 * **URL spoofing issues**, especially related to RTL or IDNs?
 See [go/url-spoofs](http://go/url-spoofs) for a guide to triaging these.
 * **SQLite bugs** can be assigned to mek@.
 CC drhsqlite@ for upstream issues.
+* **Fullscreen bugs** the Open Screen team is taking ownership of Full Screen issues, including security bugs.
+Please assign Full Screen security issues to takumif@chromium.org and cc: atadres@chromium.org, muyaoxu@google.com, and mfoltz@chromium.org.
+They are also working on holistic solutions to improving the security of fullscreen, so please remember to look for potential duplicates of ongoing work.

 Note that **even when you are handing off triage to another team or point of contact**, it is your responsibility to ensure that the `Security_Severity` and